 Spacecraft Propulsion 1

-This Module is offered by Chair of Raumfahrtantriebe (Prof. Haidn).
+This Module is offered by Professorship of Raumfahrtantriebe (Prof. Haidn).

 This module handbook serves to describe contents, learning outcome, methods and examination type as well as linking to current dates for courses and module examination in the respective

 There are historic module descriptions of this module.
 A module description is valid until replaced by a newer one.